krox/Scribe/docs/design.md

 Personally, I enjoy this direction of thought. it seems like we could draw some cool category-theory-style diagrams between `datasets`, `schemas` and `locations`, each with their own `project` function.
 But practically speaking, making all of this usable might be a multi-year research project in itself, so we reasonably decided against it.

 Open question: Is there a well-defined special case of multi-file datasets that could be reasonably implemented on its own?

+Idea: not multi-file, but splitting one logical nd-array along one axis along multiple datasets/groups inside a HDF5 file could be done quite reasonably inside the format-specific traits.